maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_1_Research_Ideas.md

 # Task 1: Research Program Ideas

-Using Microsoft 365 Business Chat, research innovative educational programs or initiatives outside of TEALS.
+Using Business Chat in the Microsoft 365 App (Microsoft.com/Copilot), research innovative educational programs or initiatives outside of TEALS.
 The goal is to find inspiration and explore successful elements that could inform the design of a new TEALS program.
 Consider emerging trends in technology education and literacy, as well as challenges faced by underserved communities.

 ### Example Prompts